 There are apps that can help you cheat at building a following on Instagram.
 They will automatically like, comment, follow and unfollow people in your niche based on hashtags or other parameters you set up.

 These automated methods can net you hundreds of new followers per day, again, automatically.
-I did several pretty informal tests and talked with a few people that are using these automation programs regularly to see how well they really worked.
-On average, all of the account gained anywhere from 75-250 new followers per day depending on how aggressive the settings were.
+We did several pretty informal tests and talked with a few people that are using these automation programs regularly to see how well they really worked.
+On average, all of the accounts gained anywhere from 75-250 new followers per day depending on how aggressive the settings were.
 This means that per month, using automation, you can gain 2,250-7,500 new followers.

 Two popular tools right now for Instagram automation are: